zihanz12/uiuc-cs-wiki/styleguides/styleguide.md

 ***Impartiality:*** - When providing advice, attempt to be impartial as you possibly can.
 If there is a general/historical consensus on something, go with that.
 Please remember that your experiences in a certain class or with respect to a certain aspect of the department are not universal.

-***Accuracy:*** - Submissions should be current and as accurate as they possibly can be.
+***Accuracy:*** - Submissions should be current and accurate.
 Ideally you should be able to trace your information back to some reliable department-internal source.
 If that's not possible, the information should be able to be easily corroborated by someone else.

 ***Formatting:*** - Your submissions should generally be similar if not identical to the already existing formatting of the guide.
 If there's no established precedent for formatting, go with your what you think is best.